 Joining a wildlife tour is a good idea to see bears in Banff in November.
 Bears are generally spotted in the Rockies from early April to November.

 Final thoughts on Visiting Banff in November

-In November, because of snow fall, you can experience less crowds on the streets and the lakes.
+In November, because of snowfall, you can experience fewer crowds on the streets and the lakes.
 The hiking trails that are open will be covered in snow (and can be slippery when the temperature warms up during the day).

 As we mentioned above, use this time in Banff for pampering yourself in the mountains, relax in a spa, soak those views minus the crowds and go on rejuvenating winter hikes and ice walk tours.